paulomarcondes/vivm/README.md

-# Vagrant Ipython VM for Scientific Computing
+# Vagrant IPython VM for Scientific Computing

 This is my first try at assembling a Vagrant VM for Scientific Computing with Python/Ipython.